Circa 2010; Old Spice came out with its Old Spice Man campaign that was a little unorthodox, to say the least.

 Since 2017, when Sephora first adopted these chatbots, the company has seen its consumer base grow significantly to become the leading makeup brand in the world.

 8. Unilever, Ben & Jerry’s, and Social Listening

 Ben & Jerry’s was taking massive hits and losing customers left, right, and center until Unilever decided that social media was the place to figure out what was wrong.

 The company began using AI-powered social listening tools that could track exactly what people were saying about Ben & Jerry’s to take the appropriate steps to fix the problem.

-The tool tracked customer conversations pinpointing negative and positive reviews, and even helping the company figure out that people would love cereal-flavored ice cream.
+The tool tracked customer conversations, pinpointed negative and positive reviews, and even helped the company figure out that people would love cereal-flavored ice cream.
 Ben & Jerry’s success is one of the most notable examples of how organizations can leverage AI to preempt and deliver on customer expectations.